krish1225/UpZy/README.md

 ## Getting Started

 ### Prerequisites
-- A Google Account (for OAuth authentication)
-- A Google Sheet (for data storage)
+- A Supabase account (free tier available at https://supabase.com)
 - A web browser
 - A text editor or IDE for editing